IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 - After the agreed number of years have elapsed, the debt is cleared

-- payment plan with affordability in mind, so whilst living with an IVA isn’t easy, it should be far more
+- During the Trust Deed proposal, the debtor pays only a proportion of the debt back.
+The Insolvency Practitioner designs a payment plan with affordability in mind, so whilst living with a Trust Deed isn’t easy, it should be far more manageable than the alternative

 - You won’t have to sell your home – but see below